Organizational Wellness

 These contests and games are great ways to boost morale, encourage collaboration and camaraderie, and increase employee engagement.
 By pairing these activities with wellness initiatives, like an employee fitness challenge or a meal prep challenge, you can further engage employees while promoting healthy habits in the workplace.

 And there are many reasons to add a wellness program to employee benefits.
 Not only do wellness programs boost engagement, but they can also help increase retention.
-In fact, 85% of workers said they would be more likely to stay in their role if their company prioritized their wellbeing.
+In fact, 93% of workers consider their wellbeing at work to be equally important to their salary.

 Do you want to learn more about how wellness programs can boost engagement?
-Reach out to a Wellhub wellbeing specialist today!
+Reach out to a Wellbeing Specialist today!

 References